-- 1. Member of Governance and Nominating Committee in 2015-2016 financial year. - 2.
-Member of Governance and Nominating Committee to date in 2016-2017 financial year. - 3.
-Chair of Governance and Nominating Committee in 2015-2016 financial year and to date in 2016-2017 financial year. - 4.
-Member of Technical Committee in 2015-2016 financial year. - 5.
-Chair of the Technical Committee in 2015-2016 financial year. - 6.
-Member of the Audit Committee in 2015-2016 financial year. - 7.
-Member of the Audit Committee to date in 2016-2017 financial year.

-- 8. Chair of Audit Committee in 2015-2016 financial year and to date in 2016-2017. - 9.
-Member of Compensation Committee in 2015-2016 financial year. - 10.
-Member of Compensation Committee to date in 2016-2017 financial year. - 11.
-Chair of Compensation Committee in 2015-2016 financial year and to date in 2016-2017 financial year. - 12.
-Member of Corporate Social Responsibility Committee in 2015-2016 financial year. - 13.
-Chair of Corporate Social Responsibility Committee in 2015-2016 financial year.
+- 1. Member of the Governance and Nominating Committee in the 2018-2020 financial year. - Member of the Governance and Nominating Committee to date in the 2018-2019 financial year. - Chair of the Governance and Nominating Committee in 2018-2019 financial year and to date in the 2019-2020 financial year. - Member of the Audit Committee in the 2018-2019 financial year. - 5.
+Member of the Audit Committee to date in the 2019-2020 financial year. - 6.
+Chair of the Audit Committee in the 2018-2019 financial year and to date in the 2019-2020. - 7.
+Member of the Compensation Committee in the 2018-2019 financial year. - 8.
+Member of the Compensation Committee to date in the 2019-2020 financial year. - Chair of the Compensation Committee in the 2018-2019 financial year and to date in the 2019-2020 financial year.

 As noted above, the Board is not comprised of a majority of independent directors.
 However, the exercise of independent judgment by the Board is fostered in a number of ways.
-For example, they comprise all of the members of the Audit Committee and Compensation Committee of the Board, and they comprise a majority of the members of the Governance and Nominating Committee of the Board.
+For example, the independent directors comprise all of the members of the Audit Committee and Compensation Committee of the Board, and they comprise a majority of the members of the Governance and Nominating Committee of the Board.
 (Currently, these are the only active committees of the Board of Directors.)
-In addition, the Chairs of all Board committees are independent directors.
+In addition, the majority of Chairs of all Board committees are independent directors.
 Also, the Board regularly meets in camera without the participation of directors who are also officers of the Company.

 With a view to fostering independent judgment and oversight, the Board considers the independence of directors in determining which directors are to serve on committees, taking into account the roles of the committees and the likelihood that the independence of directors will be important to the committee in discharging its responsibilities.
-Furthermore, the Board encourages independent Board members to discuss all matters with other independent directors and management in order that they are fully informed and apprised of all matters necessary to make objective decisions as directors.
+Furthermore, the Board encourages independent Board members to discuss all matters with other independent directors and non-independent directors and management in order that they are fully informed and apprised of all matters necessary to make objective decisions as directors.
 Finally, as discussed below, the independence of the Lead Director is also important in fostering the independent exercise of judgment by the Board.